Synergistic signatures of group mechanisms in higher-order systems: Information theoretic measures

-\paragraph{Quantifying higher-order behaviors.} The partial information decomposition (PID) framework is a well-established approach to characterize the information-sharing interdependencies between three or more variables~\cite{williams2010nonnegative, griffith2014quantifying, varley2023partial}.
+The partial information decomposition (PID) framework is a well-established approach to characterize the information-sharing interdependencies between a group of three or more variables ~\cite{williams2010nonnegative, griffith2014quantifying, varley2023partial}.
 Qualitatively, these relations can be of three types: redundant, synergistic, or unique.
 Consider three variables sharing information, $X_1$, $X_2$ and $X_3$.
 Information is said to be redundant if it is replicated over the variables (that is, recoverable from $X_1 \lor X_2 \lor X_3$), synergistic if it can only be recovered from their joint state ($X_1 \land X_2 \land X_3$), and unique if it can only be recovered from one variable and nowhere else.

-In this framework, mutual information has been extended to groups of three or more variables by the so-called O-information $\Omega$~\cite{rosas2019quantifying}.
-To generalize the O-information of multivariate time series from equal-time correlations to time-lagged correlations---similarly to how transfer entropy extends mutual information~\cite{schreiber2000measuring}--- Stramaglia \textit{et al.} proposed \textit{dynamical} O-information $d\Omega$~\cite{stramaglia2021quantifying}.
-This quantity is defined by (i) considering $n$ random variables $\mathbf{X}=(X_1,...,X_n)$ on which we compute the standard O information $\Omega_{n}(\mathbf{X})$, (ii) adding a new random variable $Y$, and (iii) computing the variation of O-information: $\Delta_n = \Omega_{n+1}(\mathbf{X},Y) - \Omega_{n}(\mathbf{X})$.
-To remove potentially confounding shared information due to common history or input signals, the dynamical O-information is defined by conditioning $\Delta_n$ on the history $Y_0$ of the target variable $Y$:
+In this framework, mutual information has been extended to groups of three or more variables by the so-called O-information (shorthand for ``information about Organizational structure")~\cite{rosas2019quantifying}, which on a vector of $n$ random variables $\mathbf{X}=(X_1,...,X_n)$ is given by: